 Students have EAL classes to support their learning English as an additional language.
 All non-native English speakers are tested at the beginning of the school year to determine their English language proficiency.
-Should a student test into the program, we offer three levels:
+Should a student test into the programme, we offer three levels:

-- EAL Beginners (4 lessons a week)

-- EAL Intermediate and (2 lessons a week)

-- EAL Upper-Intermediate (2 lessons a week)
+- EAL Beginners (four lessons a week as well as an additional four support lessons) - EAL Intermediate and (two lessons a week) - EAL Upper-Intermediate (two lessons a week)

 At the discretion of the Head of Foundation Years and the Curriculum Leader for Languages, students may be re-tested after the first term.
-All students are tested again at the end of the school year to determine whether they stay in the program or move up a level.
+All students are tested again at the end of the school year to determine whether they stay in the programme or move up a level.
 The exception is Grade 8 students, who are tested in March due to IGCSE subject choices.